 By July 2024 to make progress towards gaining accreditation for the Healthy Schools initiative Our school can evidence the contribution we make to supporting pupils' health and wellbeing.
 Our school is able to evidence how well we promote healthy eating, physical activity and active travel through completion of the associated self-assessment tools.
 Our school is able to identify further actions to take to continue to improve our healthy living policies.
 Relevant certification has been gained to reflect current practice and a plan written to show the actions required to gain the gold award.
 Goal D LEADERSHIP AND MANAGEMENT By March 2024 the school has paid off the historic deficit, in line with the financial recovery plan submitted to Buckinghamshire Council, and the school is on track to submit a balanced budget in May 2024 Plans to generate additional income have been successful Pupil numbers remain strong in all cohorts OOSC income and Nursery generated income streams remain strong The school budget is enhanced by regular financial contributions following fund raising activities which also include the wider local community.
 The school has successfully attracted/accessed additional funding streams/grants/payments from external sources to enhance educational facilities and opportunities.
 By July 2024, to ensure all necessary statutory training has been updated or completed by new or existing members of staff.
 By July 2024 to further develop training opportunities for all staff in order to improve/sustain the quality of teaching and learning and ensure the smooth and effective running of the school Focused in-house and external training opportunities for teaching staff improve their pedagogical, pedagogical content knowledge and confidence to support learning and assessment and consistently apply policy and practice throughout the school.
-Reasonably practicable professional development opportunities are available to all who wish to pursue them By July 2024, the senior leadership team, including the Governing Board have regularly explored options in relation to joining a Multi- Academy Trust and better understand the benefits and constraints of such arrangements The Multi-Academy Trust agenda is discussed at least termly at FGB meetings Joint meetings with other interested Liaison Group schools and other relevant bodies have taken place to clarify and further develop understanding of the benefits and constraints of becoming part of a Multi-Academy Trust Joint meetings with other interested Liaison Group schools have taken place to clarify and further develops and the benefits and constraints of becoming part of a Multi-Academy Trust Joint meetings with other interested Liaison Group schools have taken place to clarify and further develop understanding of the features and benefits of other potential collaboration models By July 2024, scores within each category of the annual staff well- being survey remain at least consistent, and lowest scoring areas from 2023 are the focus of targeted actions for the various teams within the school.
+Reasonably practicable professional development opportunities are available to all who wish to pursue them By July 2024, the senior leadership team, including the Governing Board have regularly explored options in relation to joining a Multi-Academy Trust and better understand the benefits and constraints of such arrangements The Multi-Academy Trust agenda is discussed at least termly at FGB meetings Joint meetings with other interested Liaison Group schools and other relevant bodies have taken place to clarify and further develop understanding of the benefits and constraints of becoming part of a Multi-Academy Trust Joint meetings with other interested Liaison Group schools have taken place to clarify and further develop understanding of the features and benefits of other potential collaboration models By July 2024, scores within each category of the annual staff well- being survey remain at least consistent, and lowest scoring areas from 2023 are the focus of targeted actions for the various teams within the school.
 By July 2024, opportunities for staff team building/well-being activities are included on a termly basis.
 Meaningful engagement takes place with staff at all levels and issues are swiftly identified and addressed Staff consistently report high levels of support for well-being issues Workload is monitored by the leadership team and actions are taken/support offered for the main pressures being experienced